philwalk / uni 0.6.2

 • prefer scala 3

-• prefer forward slashes in path Strings except when displaying output
+• but prefer forward slashes except when displaying path strings

 • drive letter not needed for paths on the current working drive (e.g. C:)